Developmental Biology

 Reviews

 "This text is the gold standard, using the foundation of the Scott Gilbert text.
-Barresi works hard to keep the topics current, and provides many online, resources to supplement the text that the students very much appreciate and even enjoy." - Crystal Ivie, Boise Statte University
+Barresi works hard to keep the topics current, and provides many online, resources to supplement the text that the students very much appreciate and even enjoy." -- Crystal Ivie, Boise State University

-"A textbook for an upper division biology class of bright students who want to learn concepts as well as be exposed to the experiments in the field.
-It also is bold in covering developmental biology from the molecular to the ecological, from the seconds to the evolutionary timescale, etc." - Donna Nofziger, Pepperdine University
+"This is a textbook for an upper-division biology class of bright students who want to learn concepts and also be exposed to the experiments in the field.
+It is also bold in covering developmental biology from the molecular to the ecological, from the seconds to the evolutionary timescale, etc." -- Donna Nofziger, Pepperdine University